jhhr/anki-addon-config-sync/README.md

 5. Configs in device B should now match what was on device A, assuming they have all the same addons.

 BEWARE

-- Accidentally clicking Read Configs instead of Save Configs will overwrite your current edited configs.
-A proper syncing system should remove this shortfall.
+- As you are about to save your recently edited configs for syncing to another device, accidentally clicking Read Configs instead will overwrite your current edits...
+A proper syncing system should remove this shortfall (TODO soon)